N2CON TECHNOLOGY

 • Visibility: logs retained and reviewed; investigations are possible.

-Scope: define what touches card data (and shrink it)
+Scope: define what touches card data and shrink it

 Scope is your cost model.
-If the whole network is “in scope,” you will spend your life in compliance work.
+If the whole network is in scope, you will spend your life in compliance work.
+Map payment flows end to end: where card data enters, where it is processed, where it is stored, and where it should never go.

 Baseline controls that reduce risk fast